Build Ideal Customer Profile Like a Pro Even If You’re Not [3 Templates]

 How many customer interviews are enough?

 Five, thirteen, forty.
 There is no exact number here.
 If we’ll say fifteen, and each of the respondents replies differently, it is nothing.
-The interview is about finding some connections, common behavioral patterns.
+The interview is about finding some connections, common behavioral patterns, for example based on user tracking on website.
 When you see them repeating from interview to interview, that is a value we are looking for.
 When the number of these patterns reaches at least 40% of respondents you’ve interviewed, consider the goal is achieved.

 The less you know about the industry, the more conversations you need to have.